 The dust particles are fine solid and visible particles suspended in the air, coming from desert areas, bare dry soil, household dust, ash, soot and burning fuel.
 It results from natural sources such as wind erosion and volcanic eruptions, or human sources such as construction, agriculture, and industry.
 It consists of mineral materials and is also produced from dead skin, animal fur, and plant pollen.
 These particles can penetrate deeply into the respiratory tract, causing respiratory irritation, exacerbating existing conditions such as asthma and chronic obstructive pulmonary disease and increasing the risk of cardiovascular problems [11].

-The other pollutant affecting the Governorates of Baghdad and Basra is Nitrogen Dioxide (NO2) , the level is described as (Moderate) according to the air quality index . guide.
+The other pollutant affecting the Governorates of Baghdad and Basra is Nitrogen Dioxide (NO2 , the level is described as (Moderate) according to the air quality index . guide.
 The (NO2) is a reddish-brown gas with a pungent odor, a major air pollutant, and is responsible for the formation of smog and acid rain.
 Primarily produced from fuel combustion in vehicles and factories, it is a powerful and dangerous oxidizing agent that causes respiratory and eye irritation when inhaled [12].

 Although the Ground - level Ozone pollutant index reached a (Moderate) level across all Iraqi Governorates under study, Duhok Governorate had the highest levels of this pollutant, which is not considered a danger to public health.
 The Ground - level Ozone pollution is a serious secondary pollutant formed from the interaction of sunlight with emissions from cars and factories such as Nitrogen Oxides and Volatile Organic Compounds (VOCs).
 It is a major component of smog, causes severe respiratory problems and premature death, damages crops, and is entirely different from the protective Ozone layer in the upper atmosphere.
 [13].